dominiksalvet/gim/CONTROL.md

   * Has one item per line, its content ends with a newline character.
   * Useful when renaming a repository to stay available on both the old and the new URL as the same project for gim; first create/update this file and then rename the repository itself.
 * *unsupported-versions*
-  * A list of repository's tag names whose commits are marked as not supported under gim and gim will refuse to work with them.
+  * A list of repository's tag names whose commits are marked as not supported under gim and gim implicitly refuses to work with them.
   * Has one item per line, its content ends with a newline character.
   * Useful in case of a bad release or when a version is explicitly unsupported; just add the version of the release to this file.

 ## Environment variables

-Furthermore, gim exports environment variables for all called makefile targets and scripts.
-It means that you can work with the following variables in your makefile targets and scripts like they were normal variables.
+Furthermore, gim exports environment variables for all called installers.
+It means that you can work with the following variables in your installers like they were normal variables.

 * `INSTALLER`
   * Equal to `gim` and represents the used installer.
-  * Useful when a different behavior is required when running makefile targets or scripts under gim and when running them the other way, e.g., manually.
+  * Useful when a different behavior is required when running installers under gim and when running them the other way, e.g., manually.